 By Audrey Gurkin

-Waller’s passion is evident in his actions.
 After graduation, he plans to apply to graduate school, become a Licensed Clinical Social Worker (LCSW) and ultimately pursue a doctoral degree in Social Work.
-He believes he can make a positive difference by focusing on social justice research and policy change.
-And most importantly, he plans to continue participating in social justice-based organizations with the intent of bringing equity and opportunity into all communities so that all can find a place where they belong.
+He said he believes he can make a positive difference by focusing on social justice research and policy change and plans to continue participating in social justice-based organizations with the intent of bringing equity and opportunity into all communities so that all can find a place where they belong.